 If you can’t function without grabbing yourself a hot cup of coffee every morning, you may just need a built-in coffee machine.
 Why?
-Because a built-in coffee machine integrates into a kitchen wall, freeing up valuable counter space for other appliances and even upgrades your daily cuppa joe.
+Because a built-in coffee machine integrates into a kitchen wall, freeing up valuable counter space for other appliances, and it even upgrades your daily cuppa joe.
 “Built-in coffee machines allow you to brew a wider variety of coffee brews, from espresso to cappuccino, latte, to coffee pot,” says Yoni Babitsky, owner of Enigma Coffee.
 “They will also have a compartment to fill with whole beans that the machine will grind right before it brews."

 With coffee in hand, we got straight to work and researched built-in coffee machines, evaluating their beverage options, maintenance requirements, and added features.
-Our best overall pick is the Miele VitroLine CVA7845BW because it brews 13 different beverages, is easy to clean, and can store beverage preferences for up to 10 people.

-Ahead, you’ll find our list of best built-in coffee machines, so that you can enjoy your next delicious brew—without ever having to stop at the drive-thru.
+Ahead, you’ll find our list of best built-in coffee machines so that you can enjoy your next delicious brew—without ever having to stop at the drive-thru.

-Best Overall, Plumbed: Miele VitroLine CVA7845BW Built-In Plumbed Coffee System
+Miele VitroLine CVA7845BW Built-In Plumbed Coffee System

 Stores up to three types of coffee beans